-Your entitlement to a franking tax offset may be affected by the holding period rule and the related payments rule.
+Your entitlement to a franking tax offset may be affected by the holding period rule, the related payments rule or the dividend washing integrity rule.
 The general effect of the holding period rule and the related payments rule is that even if a dividend is accompanied by a dividend statement advising that there is a franking credit attached to the dividend, you are not entitled to claim the franking credit.
 Your entitlement to a franking tax offset could also be affected if you or your company undertake a dividend streaming or stripping arrangement, or you enter into a scheme with the purpose of obtaining franking credits (referred to as franking credit trading).